Complete Guide on How to Offer Customer Financing

 Step 3: The customer applies for financing

-Provide a form that the customer can fill out to apply for a payment plan with the financing provider.
+As part of the financing application process provide a form that the customer can fill out to apply for a payment plan with the financing provider.
 This isn’t something you’ll have to create unless you are doing an in-house payment plan.
-The financing company will provide a form to you.
+The third-party financing company will provide a form to you.
 You should also be able to customize it to your needs.
 The application form is what’s used to determine if a customer is low risk enough for a payment plan.
 If the customer is approved, their credit limit and interest rate are determined from their creditworthiness.

-Step 4: The financing provider develops a payment plan
+Step 4: The financing firm develops a payment plan

-If approved, the financier will develop a payment plan with the customer, based on their creditworthiness.
+If approved, the financing firm will develop an affordable payment plan with the customer, based on their credit risk profile.
 The customer’s revenues/income and expenses are factored in as well.
 The monthly payment note shouldn’t be so high that it puts the customer’s finances into jeopardy.
 That wouldn’t benefit anyone.
 But the monthly payment also shouldn’t be so low that it puts the merchant in a bind.

 If you are using an automated payment process, maybe one that is integrated into your website’s check out system, it will determine the customer’s payment plan.
 Rather than a live person being involved, the payment system’s algorithm will crunch all the necessary numbers and provide a practical payment plan.

-Step 5: You receive payments from the financer
+Step 5: You receive payments from the customer financing company

-The customer will pay the financier, and then you’ll get paid.
+The customer will pay the financing company, and then you’ll get paid.
 It’s as simple as that.
 Basically, at this point, you have a bond that pays consistent interest each month.
 Meaning, your customer will provide monthly cash flow per their payment plan.